fread-ink/fread-ink/README.md

 The minimum kernel version needed for the latest buildroot is 2.6.32 but the kindle kernel we've been using is 2.6.31.
 Currently I'm trying a dirty hack where I'm just setting the kernel version in buildroot to 2.6.32 but using the 2.6.31 kernel.

-I had to drop imx-lib since it was depending on linux kernel headers that were not present.
+I had to drop imx-lib (in buildroot menuconfig) since it was depending on linux kernel headers that were not present.
 Possibly imx-lib is only for i.mx6?

+I should turn all of the manual buildroot patch instructions in this readme into a small patchset and script that automates everything.

 # Pre-requisites